Board-Certified Urologist

 Can I take tamsulosin forever?

 You can take it long-term, and many men do for years.
-However, it doesn’t prevent disease progression.
+However, it does not prevent disease progression.
 If your symptoms are well-controlled, your residual volumes are low, and your kidneys are normal, long-term tamsulosin is a reasonable strategy with regular monitoring — annual IPSS, flow rate, and residual volume measurement should all be tracked.
+If side effects become bothersome, the BPH medication side-effect checker can help you decide whether to discuss a switch with your urologist.

 Will BPH surgery affect my sex life?

-Retrograde ejaculation is the most common sexual change after TURP and HoLEP (65–75%).
+Retrograde ejaculation is the most common sexual change after TURP and HoLEP, occurring in 65–75% of men.
 Orgasm sensation is usually preserved but there is no visible ejaculate.
 Erectile function is preserved in 90–95% of men.
-For men who prioritise ejaculatory preservation, UroLift and Rezūm are alternatives worth discussing — though their symptom relief is generally less dramatic than TURP for moderate-to-severe disease.
+For men who prioritize ejaculatory preservation, UroLift and Rezūm are alternatives worth discussing — though their symptom relief is generally less dramatic than TURP for moderate-to-severe disease.

 How do I choose between TURP, HoLEP, and laser surgery for BPH?

 In practice, the choice often depends on what your urologist is most experienced with and what equipment is available at your hospital.
-For prostates under 80 ml, TURP, HoLEP, and GreenLight all produce excellent results.
-For very large prostates (>80–100 ml), HoLEP or open prostatectomy are preferred.
-Ask your surgeon how many of each procedure they’ve performed — surgical volume correlates strongly with outcomes.
+For prostates under 80 mL, TURP, HoLEP, and GreenLight all produce excellent results.
+For very large prostates (over 80–100 mL), HoLEP or open prostatectomy are preferred.
+Ask your surgeon how many of each procedure they have performed — surgical volume correlates strongly with outcomes.
+The prostate volume calculator will give you a starting figure if you have an ultrasound report.

 Can BPH come back after surgery?

 Regrowth is possible but uncommon.
-After TURP, the re-treatment rate is approximately 1–2% per year [7].
-After HoLEP, it’s even lower because the entire adenoma is removed.
+After TURP, the re-treatment rate is approximately 1–2% per year.
+After HoLEP, it is even lower because the entire adenoma is removed.
 If symptoms recur years after surgery, the cause may be bladder dysfunction (detrusor failure) rather than prostatic regrowth — urodynamic assessment is needed to differentiate.

 📚 References

-- Djavan B, Marberger M. A meta-analysis on the efficacy and tolerability of alpha-1 adrenoceptor antagonists in patients with LUTS suggestive of BPH.
+4. Djavan B, Marberger M. A meta-analysis on the efficacy and tolerability of alpha-1 adrenoceptor antagonists in patients with lower urinary tract symptoms suggestive of benign prostatic obstruction.
 Eur Urol.
 1999;36(1):1–13.
+PubMed

-- Roehrborn CG, et al. The effects of combination therapy with dutasteride and tamsulosin on clinical outcomes in men with symptomatic benign prostatic hyperplasia: 4-year results from the CombAT study.
+6. Roehrborn CG, Siami P, Barkin J, et al. The effects of combination therapy with dutasteride and tamsulosin on clinical outcomes in men with symptomatic benign prostatic hyperplasia: 4-year results from the CombAT study.
 Eur Urol.
 2010;57(1):123–131.
+PubMed

 Dr. Muhammad Khalid